What is pelvic pain?

-It includes informing patients about the importance of exercises in daily life.
+It includes informing patients about the importance of exercise in daily life.
 Physiotherapists aim to help patients to pace their activities.
 However, the process is taken slow, otherwise, patients who are overactive may experience constant pain.

-The physical therapy also provides information about painful intercourse, muscle relaxation, pelvic floor exercises for women, and vaginal dilation.
+Physical therapy also provides information about painful intercourse, muscle relaxation, pelvic floor exercises for women, and vaginal dilation.
 The treatment is designed to reduce the fear of pain and other related conditions that are associated with sexual activity.

 How do Pelvic Pain Physiotherapists work?

-Pelvic pain physiotherapist begins with the assessment of your pelvic region to identify the problem and the causes for it.
+The pelvic pain physiotherapist begins with the assessment of your pelvic region to identify the problem and the causes for it.
 Then, they create a customized treatment plan according to your individual needs and goals.
 They help you to:

 - Identify your pelvic floor muscles, deep abdominals, and diaphragm.